andrejbauer/homotopy-type-theory-course/README.md

 * Structure vs. property in mathematics
 * Having an inverse is not a property
 * Homotopy equivalences
-* Example: universal peroprty stated as an equivalence
+* Example: universal property stated as an equivalence

 #### Higher-inductive types